 Authenticating the purchase

-The biometric data is captured and matched, all on the card.
-Once the “green light” is given, the transaction is then authenticated through the payment processor, which creates a secure connection to transmit the card data and transaction details.
+The biometric data is captured and matched on the secure element of the card itself (or the consumer’s device’s secure element).
+Once the match is confirmed, the card’s chip sends the secure token to the payment terminal.
+The transaction is then authenticated through the payment processor, which creates a secure connection to transmit the card data and transaction details.
 The funds will be withdrawn from the cardholder’s account and deposited into the merchant’s account.
-Voila!

 While this is a relatively newer form of payment technology, biometric payments are becoming increasingly popular in different markets around the globe.
 Some prominent examples include: